usethesource/rascal-website/docs/Rascal/Declarations/StaticTyping/TypeParameters/index.md

 #### Examples

-Let\'s consider a small example of the use of function parameters in a function declaration, see [Function](../../../../Rascal/Declarations/Function/index.md) for more details on function declarations.
+Let's consider a small example of the use of function parameters in a function declaration, see [Function](../../../../Rascal/Declarations/Function/index.md) for more details on function declarations.
 The following function `swap` returns a tuple in which its arguments are swapped and can be applied to arbitrary values in a type safe manner: